Bifidobacteria: benefits, dosage, contraindications

 Efficacy of an encapsulated probiotic Bifidobacterium infantis 35624 in women with irritable bowel syndrome.

-Randomised clinical trial: Bifidobacterium bifidum MIMBb75 significantly alleviates irritable bowel syndrome and improves quality of life--a double-blind, placebo-controlled study
+Randomized clinical trial: Bifidobacterium bifidum MIMBb75 significantly alleviates irritable bowel syndrome and improves quality of life--a double-blind, placebo-controlled study

-Respiratory Infections ✪✪✪✪✪
+Respiratory infections ✪✪✪✪✪

 Posologie